1 dead after head-on crash in Madera County, CHP says

 MADERA, Calif.
-(KSEE/KGPE) – According to the California Highway Patrol, one person is dead and another is seriously injured after a head-on crash in Madera County Monday morning.
+(KSEE/KGPE) – One person is dead and another is seriously injured after a head-on crash in Madera County Monday morning, according to the California Highway Patrol.

 CHP says the crash happened around 4:00 a.m. on Ellis Street and Fairview Street outside of Madera.
 Investigators say it appears the driver of a black truck was speeding down Ellis Street in the wrong lane and hit a car head-on.